dzehirov/miniproject/Section -1 Commands.md

     * This 'history' command is used to list the commands previously executed.
     * This command is used to show which commands the user ran recently.
 Previously used commands can be executed from the command as well.
     * To use this command, the user will open the command prompt and simply enter 'history' into the command prompt.
 To execute a previous command in the history list, the user will type '!' and the number next to the command in the history list.

+8. Home directory (~)
+    * The home directory is the main directory for every linux user.
+    * This is where the user stores all personal information related to the user.
+This command is used to quickly navigate to that directory.
+    * To use this command, the user will enter the command prompt and enter 'cd' and '~' and the user will be sent to the home directory.